-Under the 1999 amendments, until July 1, 2002, the earnings limit does not apply to post-retirement employment by a reporting unit (e.g., a school district), under certain limited circumstances.
+[Under the 1999 and 2001 amendments, until July 1, 2006, the earnings limit does not apply to post-retirement employment by a reporting unit (e.g., a school district), under certain limited circumstances.
 There are two specific exceptions that apply in the case of an emergency situation -- not including a labor dispute -- that necessitates the hiring of a retiree in order to prevent depriving students of an education.
 The emergency employment cannot exceed three years, and the retiree is not eligible to use the service or compensation attributable to the post-retirement employment for a recomputation of her or her retirement allowance.
-The emergency exceptions only apply to retirees who retired before July 1, 1999.

-- The first exception is for a reporting unit that has an approved emergency situation.
+The first exception is for a reporting unit that has an approved emergency situation.
 In such a case, the chief executive officer or superintendent of the reporting unit must notify the state superintendent of public instruction of the existence of such an emergency situation, including documentation showing that, for the 1998-99 school year, more than eight percent of all classes in the district were taught by full-time substitute teachers who were not certified in the subjects or grade levels which they taught.
 Within 30 days after receiving such notification, the Department of Education is to notify the district of its approval or disapproval of the emergency situation.
-If approved, the district may employ a retiree as a teacher or principal, and such employment does not affect the retiree's pension. - The second exception is for a reporting unit who needs to hire a retiree to teach in a "critical shortage discipline".
-The state superintendent was required to compile a listing of such disciplines by July 1, 1999, and update the listing annually.
+If approved, the district may employ a retiree as a teacher, principal, administrator, or stationery engineer and such employment does not affect the retiree's pension.

+The second exception is for a reporting unit who needs to hire a retiree to teach in a "critical shortage discipline".
+The state superintendent was required to compile a listing of such disciplines by July 1, 1999, and update the listing annually.]